Imageomics/docker-workshop/_episodes/06_creating-your-own-container-images.md

 ---
-title: "Creating Your Own Container Images"
+title: "6.
+Creating Your Own Container Images"
-teaching: 20
+teaching: 10
-exercises: 15
+exercises: 0
 questions:
 - "How can I make my own Docker container images?"
 - "How do I document the 'recipe' for a Docker container image?"